markolofsen/django-cfg/docs/getting-started/django-cfg-vs-alternatives.md

     },
     {
       question: 'Is Django-CFG better than pydantic-settings?',
-      answer: 'Yes, Django-CFG is built specifically for Django and includes Django ORM integration, automatic INSTALLED_APPS/MIDDLEWARE configuration, and 9 production-ready apps.
+      answer: 'Yes, Django-CFG is built specifically for Django and includes Django ORM integration, automatic INSTALLED_APPS/MIDDLEWARE configuration, built-in Next.js admin integration, and 9 production-ready apps.
 Pydantic-settings is a generic library without Django-specific optimizations.'
+    },
+    {
+      question: 'Does Django-CFG include a modern admin interface?',
+      answer: 'Yes!
+Django-CFG is the only Django configuration library with built-in Next.js admin integration.
+You get three-in-one architecture (public site + user dashboard + admin panel) and dual admin strategy (Django Unfold for 90% CRUD + Next.js for 10% complex features) with zero configuration.'
     }
   ]}
 />